200SuccessCogni/cfra-v2/README.md

 ## Usage

-To run the CFRA Web UI application, you can use the following commands:
+To run the Sentiment 360 Web UI application, you can use the following commands:

 ### Development Mode